Farmington Township, Trumbull County, Ohio: Name and history

 It is the only Farmington Township statewide, though often gets confused for the city of Farmington in the southeastern part of the state.

 The first residents were three families- the Wolcotts, Curtis' and Harts.
 The exact locations of their homesteads is lost, however one history of the region gives their former homes as near the McKay and Loveland farms.
 A Library of Congress map shows several McKay residences concentrated around Playland Lake, close to the Southington border and a single tract of land under the name Loveland existed southwest of West Farmington Village, on a former connecting road between Ensign and Curtis-Middlefield, which no longer exists.

 The major swamp in the east of the town, surrounding the Grand River, was originally called the Black Ash Swamp by early Bristol and Bloomfield residents.
 It provided major industry for a sawmill early on.
 The town once boasted a school, hotel, community College, opera house and restaurant- all of which are now closed, were destroyed, or otherwise were torn down.
 The school merged with the neighboring Bristolville School district in the 1980s, before closing in the early 2000s.

 Education

-School-age children from Farmington and Bristol townships attend the Bristol school system in Bristolville.
+Students within Farmington Township attend Bristol High School and the Bristol Local Schools District.
+High school students are permitted to attend Trumbull Career and Technical Center as an alternative to their home school.